 lightweight, corrosion-resistant, and excellent heat transfer performance

-As per customer’s drawing, for stock specifications, please contact us to get product list.
+As per the customer’s drawing, for stock specifications, please contact us to get the product list.

 |Fins||Width (mm)||Thickness (mm)|

 The aluminum heat sink is commonly used in the following situations:

 - Forced Air Heating and Cooling

 - Solar Thermal Systems